mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 First and foremost when we are trying to make our Python code run faster, we should focus on taking advantage of code that is already written for us.
-The base Python language has a wide variety of [built-in functions](https://docs.python.org/3/library/functions.html), ranging from determine an absolute value with the `abs()` function to iterating through several lists at the same time with the `zip()` function.
+The base Python language has a wide variety of [built-in functions](https://docs.python.org/3/library/functions.html), ranging from determining an absolute value with the `abs()` function to iterating through several lists at the same time with the `zip()` function.
 Generally speaking, these built-in functions are implemented at a lower level in compiled C code, and are significantly faster than doing the equivalent task ourselves in Python.